NikkitaTorres/Inventory-Tracker/README.md

 * JavaScript
 * JSX
 * React.js
+* Node.js

 ## Description

 This a project designed to track inventory items.
 Use is able to see a list of existing items and their remaining amount, create new items, and see the item's details by clicking on it.

+## Setup/Installation Requirements

+1. Clone [this](https://github.com/NikkitaTorres/Inventory-Tracker.git) repository to your desktop.
+2. From the root of the project folder, run "NPM install" in the console to dowload all dependencies (Jest, React, Redux).
+3. Build the project with webpack by using the "num run build" command in the console.
+4. Start a development server with the "npm run start" command in the console.
+5. You can run tests with Jest using "npm run test".

 # Getting Started with Create React App